haynaou/coscheck/coscheck-backend/README.md

 # coscheck-backend
-Backend server that performs the OCR of the image passed as a POST request.
+Backend server that performs the OCR on the image passed-in as a POST request.

 ## Requirements
 - [nodejs](https://nodejs.org/en/)